MaMa: A Game-Theoretic Approach for Designing Safe Agentic Systems: Conclusion

 \section{Conclusion}

 In this paper, we propose \method, a method for designing safe agentic systems based on a Stackelberg Security Game.
 In this game, the leader proposes a system, and the follower responds with strong attacks.
-We demonstrate that systems designed using our method are much safer than manually crafted systems or those optimized only to maximize quality.
+We demonstrate that systems designed using our method are much safer with regards to the evaluated attack scenario compared to manually crafted systems or those optimized only to maximize quality.

 We conclude with some directions for future research. \method~requires significant amounts of computational effort due to the need to evaluate all generated systems in two settings, the clean and adversarial one.
 Future work could extend these methods to replace this evaluation with regression models for predicting the performance and safety of agentic systems, as proposed in~\citet{shang2024agentsquare}.
+Specifically optimizing systems for computational cost or under resource constraints could be an alternative option for reducing the computational cost.

 Further, in this work we have focused on adversaries that minimize only the safety, while ignoring the quality of the system.
 Future work could investigate the effectiveness of automated design approaches in zero-sum settings, where both the Meta-Agent and Meta-Adversary are optimizing quality.
 These works could additionally explore adversaries that are able to manipulate additional aspects of the system, such as tools or communication graphs.